silshack/spring2016/syllabus.markdown

 These experiences will combine with class assignments, readings, and in-class exercises to deepen students’ interest and facility with the concepts and skills we’ll learn.
 Students who are unable to attend the in-person meetups may propose a comparable virtual community interaction in its place.

-**In-Class Exercises:**  Almost every class will feature exercises that build on assigned readings.
+**Exercises (In-class and Take-Home):**  Like any skill, frequent practice is key to coding.
+Almost every class will feature exercises that build on assigned readings.
 These assignments can be completed and submitted during class, or students can submit them before midnight if they need extra time.
 Exercises may involve pair programming and I will circle through class to resolve any confusion and share important concepts with the group.
-Some of these exercises will involve code submission via Github, while others will use Trinket.
-In almost all cases you'll report your work or turn it in via Github.
-These are the largest component of your grade.
+In addition to in-class exercises, there will be requent assignments of exercises from our texts and larger project-style assignments.
+Most of these exercises will involve submitting a post to our class blog via Github, with your code included in a Trinket.
+Some may involve the creation of a separate Github repo.
+These in-class and take-home exercises are the largest component of your grade.

 **Readings & Jekyll Blog:** Assigned readings, lectures, or exercises should be completed before the indicated class.
 In most cases their content will be essential to completing the in-class exercises.
 In technology we’ll often encounter terms or project names that we haven’t heard of before (myself included).
 Students will be encouraged to keep track of new terms, research them, and bring them up in class.
 We’ll collaboratively author a Jekyll blog on Github, at first as an in-class exercise, and then as a way to keep explain these novel concepts and projects to each other and the community at large.

 **Ungraded Midterm:** Inspired by SILS Prof. David Gotz, there will be an ungraded midterm to help you know what you don't know.
 This will serve as an inventory of knowledge to revisit as we head into the final project.
 I'll return them to you along with personalized feedback on your progress in the course.
+This will allow you to understand your trajectory in this class an make any desired course corrections before we head into the project.

-**Website chat:** Our class website has a Gittr chat room available from every page.
+**Website chat:** Our class website has a Gittr chat room available from the upper right of every page.
 This is available for backchannel Q&A during class.
 Participation in this chat will count as classroom participation.
 Students are expected to conduct themselves in this room as they do during class, keeping content appropriate and relevant. <a class="js-gitter-toggle-chat-button">Click here to open the chat</a>

 **Final Project:** The semester will culminate in a fully developed program or system of the student’s creation.
 This program can either be an interactive game developed using Trinket, custom extensions of the Turtle Class, and with a fully articulated user interface or a command-line Python program, using third-party modules, developed using Cloud9 and posted to Github.
 The Final Project is due at the time and date of our final exam block, 12:00pm Friday, April 29.
 See below for my policy on late work (short version: don’t be late).
+More details on the final project will follow.

 **Extra Credit:** There will be infrequent opportunities to earn small amounts of extra credit.
 This will usually involve doing things I might normally do, like deploying our class blog, tidying up code I write for this class for wider consumption, or helping moderate our forums.